 As with job titles elsewhere across the organisation, these may embellished by modifiers such as junior, senior, lead and others.
 All of which means that: In-House Lawyer is a very general term covering any lawyer working at any level of seniority in any organisation’s legal department.

-Finally, let’s not forget the non-lawyers, because: Paralegals and Legal Executives are those people who, while not necessarily qualified as lawyers, play a key role in legal teams.
-Among their duties, for example, are conducting research and writing reports, providing admin support, drafting legal documents for a lawyer to sign off on and creating and maintaining libraries and databases.
+Paralegals and Legal Executives are qualified and non-qualified people who play a key role in legal teams.
+Among their duties, for example, are conducting research and writing reports, providing admin support, drafting legal documents and creating and maintaining libraries and databases.

 Unlike in law firms, legal team job titles vary across organisations that have in-house legal functions.
 At best, this causes nothing more than harmless confusion.
 At worst, however, it can mean candidates being overlooked for a role or job hunters themselves disregarding a potentially great career opportunity simply because the job title fails to resonate.
 Understanding how job titles vary can help avoid these pitfalls.